cgarren/spotifydata/README.md

 * Stop using the url to keep params (store locally then clear url for other things)
 * Add Logout button (clears tokens and such)

+add a way to see how manu songs you have saved from a particular artist

+add more stats to pages with sidebars

+generate Beat/Bar/Tatum graph for each searched song

 ### Song Info Page
 * ADD A WAY TO SEARCH BY TRACK DATA!!!
 (If possible)
 * Make numbers in chart easier to read and understand